wagdav/thewagner.net/content/2013-07-19-Prototypes.rst

 Prototypes for stepper motor control
 ====================================

+:summary: I have a unipolar stepper motor that I want to control with my
+          Raspberry Pi.

 I have a unipolar stepper motor I want to control with my Raspberry Pi.
 First I needed to figure out the motor coils' wiring, then I wrote a small test script to provide the correct sequence on the GPIO ports.

 Wiring
 ------